Automorphism groups of solvable groups of finite abelian ranks: The proof of Theorem

 \subsection{For virtually torsion-free groups}

 In this subsection, we transfer our arithmeticity results from finitely generated virtually FAR \emph{WTN}-groups $\Gamma$ to the more general case where we do no longer assume that $\Gamma$ is \emph{WTN} but is virtually torsion-free, i.e.~with $\tau(\Gamma)$ finite.
 We note that $\tau(\Gamma)$ is characteristic and that the quotient group $\hat{\Gamma} = \Gamma / \tau(\Gamma)$ is WTN.
 If $S$ is the spectrum for $\Gamma$, we then see that $S$ is the spectrum for $\hat{\Gamma}$.
-Thus, we suppose that $\Fitt(\Gamma)$ is $S$-arithmetic.
+From now on, we assume that $\Fitt(\Gamma)$ is unipotently $S$-arithmetic.

 First we fix some notation.
 For any normal subgroup $N \triangleleft G$ with quotient $\bar{G} = G/N$, we denote the inclusion and quotient maps as $i_N: N \to G$ and $\pi_{\bar{G}}: G \to \bar{G}$.
 If $N$ is moreover characteristic and $\varphi \in \Aut(G)$ an automorphism, then we write $\varphi_N$ and $\varphi_{\bar{G}}$ for the induced automorphisms of $N$ and $\bar{G}$ respectively.
 As $\tau(\Gamma)$ is characteristic, we have an induced morphism $\kappa: \Aut(\Gamma) \to \Aut(\hat{\Gamma})$ defined as $\kappa(\varphi) = \varphi_{\hat{\Gamma}}$, which will be the main tool for this section.